JeanValjean80/UnityKidsWorkshop/docs/en/04-camera.md

 In this chapter we will adjust the movement of the camera so that it moves with the *player*.
 You should start with a working version from the [last chapter](/docs/en/03-animations.md).
 If necessary, you can use the sample project [here](https://github.com/JeanValjean80/UnityKidsWorkshop/releases/tag/0.3).

 ## Let´s go
 First, create a new script.
 To do this, go to the Scripts folder in the Project window of the Unity Editor, right-click and select Create > C# Script.
 Name the new script “CameraMovement”.
-It is important that you do not name the new script “Camera”, as Unity itself has a built-in function called “CameraMovement”.
+It is important that you do not name the new script “Camera”, as Unity itself has a built-in function called "camera".
 Open the script and create three variables to link the *player* and the camera. `target` is the object you want the camera to follow. `follow` is a value to determine the area around which the camera should move around the target. `_targetPos` is a private variable that should contain the position of the target object.

 ```csharp
 public GameObject target;